armanulalam/2022-T-20-Cricket-Tournament-Analysis/README.md

 9. To find out the Best Maiden taker bowler.
 10. To find out the Top 10 Death Over Bowlers.

-Here, I scraped 699 data for Batsmans and 500 data for Bowlers.
+Here, I scraped 699 and 500 data for Batsmans and Bowlers respectively.

 You can look the dashboard at a glance [here](https://public.tableau.com/app/profile/armanul.alam/viz/DataAnalysisTableauProject/Dashboard1?publish=yes).